Is St. Paul’s open during the COVID-19 pandemic?

 We tested the process in the parish office, and it took under 2 minutes start to finish.
 Tithe.ly allows you to give a one- time donation for a specific ministry OR pay your monthly pledge via automatic payments.

 Paper check donations made out to “St. Paul’s Episcopal Church” are gladly accepted as well.
 They can be mailed to the address below.
 You can also set up a monthly EFT (automatic funds transfer) to St. Paul’s from your checking account.
 Thank you for considering donating to the upkeep of St. Paul’s Church and the work our outreach center performs ministries accomplish in the Concord community.

 I’d love to come to church, but my kids have a hard time sitting still.

 There is plenty of room for kids to wiggle and they are welcome to attend worship with you.
-Alternatively, Sunday School programs and Nursery are scheduled during the 10:00 am service so the kids can learn at their own level before joining us for Communion.
 If your child is screaming at the top of their lungs, it might be a good idea to take a walk down the back stairs to Ordway Hall for a minute or two, but rest assured that the little squeals and toys getting dropped are noises we can handle.
 St. Paul’s offers professionally staffed nursery care for ages five and under beginning at 9:30 am on Sunday so that parents may attend the service.
-For children ages 6-12, Sunday School begins at 9:45 am.
+For children grades preschool – grade 5 Sunday School begins in the chapel after the 10:00 am service.
 More details on Sunday School can be found here on our Ministries page in the “Children & Youth” section.